danielq987/terminal-type/README.md

 # terminal-type
 A basic terminal typing test written in C++ with the ncurses library.

-mostly an exercise for me to refamiliarize myself with C++ and OOP
+Mostly an exercise for me to refamiliarize myself with C++ and OOP.

-Test addition #2
+Still a work in progress!
+Aiming to support word wrapping and WPM statistics next...